kevinxin90/biothings.io/SPECS.md

 ### 10. Common Parameters

- * Common parameters supported by both Query and entity retrieval services
+ * Common parameter(s) supported by both Query and entity retrieval services

     * fields
        * Only return a specific field or fields --- provide a comma separated list of fields